Statcounter

 "The Day After Yesterday"

 Pulling hurtful words back during an argument; not passing on a job offer when the other turns out to be a flop.
 While you’re at it, why not ask that high school crush out on a date?
-Better than finding out years later that he or she actually had a crush on you.
+Better than finding out years later at a stupid class reunion that he or she actually had a crush on YOU.

 Is fate an absolute?
-Could it be a predetermined template, unable to be changed?
+Could there be a predetermined template, unable to be changed?
+Even if you had a time machine??
 What if you had the chance to go back?
-What would you do with an opportunity to complete the undone or to right wrongs?
+What would you do with a powerful opportunity to complete the undone or to right wrongs?

 Would you make the same mistakes?
+Maybe.
 Or, with intimate knowledge of the past, would one be too busy looking for fate to unfold in a familiar direction as it blindsides from another?
+Predetermined.

-As they say, knowledge is power and hindsight is 20/20.
+As they say, knowledge is power, hindsight is 20/20 and past is prologue.
 Or is it?
+Really?

 Fate has found Chris Barrow in a trying spot on this particular night.
 Far away from his childhood home, he felt all alone in a strange, yet wonderfully spiritual city.

 New Orleans is a city steeped in hundreds of years of culture with a history as rich as it is eccentrically notorious.
-A beautiful yet mysterious place, its people are known for embracing one another and total strangers.
+A beautiful, yet mysterious place; its people are known for embracing one another and total strangers.
+They're also known for chasing them away.
+Especially those who don't truly love her.
+Unconditionally.

 An abundance of alcohol, coupled with a 24-hour nightlife, could be poison to some while its culture, architecture and history is romantically glorious to others.
-New Orleans is a city that does not love unconditionally though; you have to love it back.
+New Orleans is a city that does not always love unconditionally, though; you have to love it back.
+Equally.

 They still love, they persevere, they hope and they rebuild.
 It’s a city that refuses to tolerate those who pass through with a chip on the shoulder.
-No time for nonsense and trivial worries that plague transients who come in and out of her life every day.
+No time for nonsense and trivial worries that plague transients who come in and out of her life every day from the flipside of the Marriott Hotel door.

 copyright Pontchartrain Press 2008